Does the price include packaging when you import custom metal parts from Vietnam?

 • “Each box must contain max 25 pcs with foam divider and VCI protection.”

-• “Include itemised packaging charges: materials, labor, and any tooling.”
+• “Include itemized packaging charges: materials, labor, and tooling.”

 • “Outer crates must comply with ISPM-15 (heat-treated wood).”
 10